 GCFI is offering two travel awards of US\$750 each to eligible students to help offset travel costs to GCFI 72 in Punta Cana.
 Eligibility criteria for the Student Achievement Awards can be found here.
 The deadline for students applying for the award and submitting an abstract and all supporting paperwork is July 31, 2019.
 Complete instructions and eligibility requirements for the travel awards are on the GCFI Student Awards web page.
 Note that a manuscript of the talk/poster must be submitted at the meeting to be eligible for this award.
 Students will be notified of acceptance/rejection of their application by August 31, 2019.
-Students may apply for a travel award and for consideration for the Student Award at the 71st GCFI are not eligible for a travel award to GCFI 72.
+Students may apply for a travel award and for consideration for the Student Achievement Award in the same year.
+Students who received a Student Achievement Award at the 71st GCFI are not eligible for a travel award to GCFI 72.